SwiftfulThinking/SwiftfulFirebaseAuth/README.md

 Convenience methods to manage Firebase Authentication in Swift projects.

-## Installation
+## Usage

-**Swift Package Manager**
+Import the package to your project.

-* File -> Swift Packages -> Add Package Dependency ->
+* File -> Swift Packages -> Add Package Dependency
 * Add URL for this repository: https://github.com/SwiftfulThinking/SwiftfulFirebaseAuth.git

-## Usage

-Import the package to your file.
+#### Import the package to your file.
 ```swift
 import SwiftfulFirebaseAuth
 ```

-Create one instance of AuthManager for your application.
+#### Create one instance of AuthManager for your application.
 ```swift
 let authManager = AuthManager(configuration: .firebase)
 ```

-Use Mock configuration to avoid running Firebase while developing (ex. for SwiftUI Previews).
+#### Use Mock configuration to avoid running Firebase while developing (ex. for SwiftUI Previews).
 ```swift
 let authManager = AuthManager(configuration: .mock)
 ```

+#### Configure your Firebase project.
+* Add the Firebase SDK to your application and configure() the SDK prior to access the AuthManager.
+* WORK IN PROGRESS

-Authentication users.
+#### Authentication users.
 ```swift
 Task {
      do {